 As Google strives to serve the highest-quality, most engaging content that adheres to security and performance standards, Google Chrome search engine is taking steps to ensure that websites without an SSL certificate will be publicly shamed!

 If you choose not to offer your website visitors data security, why would they trust you to deliver a good-quality product or service?
 The simple answer is; they won’t.
 So why would Google waste its time displaying your site at the top of the rankings only for users to bounce straight off out of fear of data breaches?

-A website's hosting service can make or break its performance and uptime, which impacts SEO rankings and site engagement figures.
-Webflow offers lightning-fast Amazon S3 servers, which are the fastest in web hosting technology today.
+A website's hosting service can make or break its performance and uptime, which impacts SEO rankings and site engagement.
+Webflow websites live on lightning-fast Amazon servers, which are the fastest in web-hosting technology today.

-They guarantee 99.9% uptime (only because no-one is allowed to say 100%, ever) meaning you can rest assured that your website will be accessible 24/7.
-And in those rare few seconds of downtime, their managed hosting service means your site will be back up and running without you even lifting a finger!
+They guarantee 99.9% uptime (only because no-one is allowed to say 100%) meaning you can rest assured that your website will be accessible 24/7.
+And in those rare few seconds of downtime, a managed hosting service means your site will be back up and running without you even lifting a finger!

 WordPress sites on shared hosting will be slower and less reliable than Webflow because of all the other processes running on a server at once (WordPress can only handle so many requests for information before it slows down).
 With Webflow, your hosting automatically scales with your site, allowing for peaks and troughs in bandwidth and website traffic.

 If you’ve ever tried to set up your own server to host a WordPress website, you’ll know that it takes time and effort to configure everything...